csbg/SplineOmics/README.md

 6. Once installation is complete, load the splinetime package into your R session to start using it.
 Run:

-    ``` r
+    ```
     library(splinetime)
     ```

 7. Congratulations!
 You have successfully installed the splinetime package from GitHub.
-You're now ready to use its functions in your R projects.
+You’re now ready to use its functions in your R projects.

 #### Troubleshooting